 Online Student Policy

 Our online classroom experience is designed to extend the boundaries of the physical classroom by connecting students and teachers and create a learning partnership.
 The online classroom is a real-time virtual classroom environment designed for virtual education and collaboration.
 The online classroom technology enables all students of all ability levels to get an interactive learning experience.
-Method Schools offers a wide variety of student sessions, which support the K12/Fuel Ed curriculum and are an excellent resource for students.
+Method Schools offers a wide variety of student sessions and a rean excellent resource for students.
 Teachers may conduct student sessions and offer office hours to answer questions from students and learning coaches.

 Please refer to the Code of Conduct for student behavior expectations in online classroom sessions.